emilio-fv/Noted/README.md

 Current
 - Register for an account
 - Login & logout of an account
+- Search the Spotify library by album, artist, and track

 Coming Soon
-- Search the Spotify library by album, artist, and track
-- Create reviews of albums
+- Create, edit, and delete reviews of albums
 - Search and follow users
+- Like and comment reviews

 ## Feedback
 If you have a moment, please fill out this [feedback form](https://forms.gle/kDwecbB38me6jtVn6).